Ban these from partner description for matrimony

 One of the difficulties of creating a marriage biodata is to create something meaningful to express your partner preferences when writing the partner description for marriage.

-Most often than not, we come up with a partner description for marriage based on what we have seen in other matrimony profiles or newspaper advertisements and end up committing the 3 sins of writing about your partner description for marriage.
+Most often than not, we come up with a partner description for biodata for marriage based on what we have seen in other matrimony profiles or newspaper advertisements and end up committing the 3 sins of writing about your partner description for marriage.

 1. The First Sin – Not calling out the non-negotiable

 When we think of getting married, we automatically define terms of personal characteristics and background that will fall under the “no go” category.
-For example, most Indian men may never accept a woman who smokes or is a social drinker (is there a better example for double standards?).
+For example, most Indian men may never accept a woman who smokes or is a social drinker (is there a better example of double standards?).

 You are setting yourself up for disappointment if you choose to ignore these non-negotiables in your matrimony profile.
 Why take the risk of talking to or meeting prospective matches and their families only to discover basic incompatibility?